appcircleio/appcircle-docusaurus/docs/account/my-organization/role-management.md

 :::info Organization Management

-Whatever role a user is assigned in the root organisation, user has the same role in the sub-organisations.
+Whatever role a user is assigned in the root organisation, user has the same role in the **sub-organisations**.
 For example, someone who is a Manager in the root organisation is automatically assigned as Manager in the sub-organisations.

-If you want to assign a role in a sub-organisation, please do so within the respective sub-organisation.
+If you want to assign a role in a sub-organisation, please do so within the respective **sub-organisation**.

 :::